 - Shingles (herpes zoster) vaccine

-Protect your baby: Why your infant needs protection against hepatitis B (PDF 784KB) provides valuable information for parents-to-be on why this immunisation is recommended.
+Protect your baby: Why your infant needs protection against hepatitis B (PDF 784KB) provides valuable information for parents on why this immunisation is recommended.

 Vaccines for adolescents and adults

 Immunisation is not only important for children, but adolescents and adults too.
 The School Immunisation Program provides recommended vaccines for South Australian students in Years 8 and 10.

 Catch-up schedules are required for individuals who have missed or delayed vaccines and may be necessary for child care and school enrolment, and are currently used to determine eligibility for some family assistance payments.
 A catch-up schedule is planned by health professionals based on age, vaccination history, current recommendations and risk factors.
 For further information speak to your immunisation provider.

 Immunisations recommended for adults may relate to age, Aboriginal status, occupation, previous injury or illness, vaccination history, plans to travel or plans to start a family.